MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-groupby.md

 ---
-title: GroupBy and Ungroup functions in Power Apps
+title: GroupBy and Ungroup functions
-description: Reference information including syntax and examples for the GroupBy and Ungroup functions in Power Apps.
+description: Reference information including syntax and examples for the GroupBy and Ungroup functions.
 author: gregli-msft

 ms.topic: reference